-Thus, the new law will impact the Medical Orders of Life Sustaining Treatments (MOLST) form and process, the DOH MOLST Checklists, the MOLST Chart Documentation forms and eMOLST.
+The new laws will impact the Medical Orders of Life Sustaining Treatments (MOLST) form and process, the DOH MOLST Checklists, the MOLST Chart Documentation forms and eMOLST.
 Revisions to the documents and eMOLST are needed to acknowledge the new statutory authority afforded to nurse practitioners with this legislation.
-We are working with the Department of Health to align the MOLST documents with the new law.
+We are working with the Department of Health to align the MOLST documents with the new laws.

 The following table clarifies current New York State Public Health Law NYSPHL and the nurse practitioner’s authority to do capacity and concurrent capacity determination.
-This table is accurate as of May 30, 2018.
-Pending legislation may impact this table.
+This table is accurate as of February 3, 2019.

 |Purpose||Initial Determination||Concurring Determination||Explanation|